LucyShortForLucas/NESSAN/README.md

 - use PascalCase for macros

-- use camelCare for file names
+- use camelCase for file names

-- use ALL CAPS for constant names
+- use ALL_CAPS for constant names

 - asm instructions should be lowercase